alexeygrigorev/namespacediscovery-pipeline/README.md

     pip install rdflib

+We also need to download some data for nltk: the list of stopwords and the model for tokenization.
+Run it in the python console to install them:

+    import nltk
+    nltk.download('stopwords')
+    nltk.download('punkt')

-see SETUP.md for an example how to set up the environment
+see [SETUP.md](SETUP.md) for an example how to set up the environment

 ## Datasets

 We use the following datasets as input:

 - mlp ...
+- dbpedia category information

 Classification schemes: